PatrickMcGrath29/thegoodland/content/posts/2025-11-06-21-the-life-of-feeling.md

   - createdDate
   - title
 uuid: wwdd5vsq67l
-title: 21.
+title: The New Life – 21.
 The Life of Feeling
 isBlogPost: false
 author: Andrew Murray
 createdDate: 2025-11-06